wikimedia/mediawiki-extensions-WikibaseLexeme/README-dev.md

 ```
 mw dev mediawiki fresh npm run snl:dev
 ```
-Then go to Special:NewLexemeAlpha on your wiki and see the result.
+Then go to Special:NewLexeme on your wiki and see the result.

+Historical note: during development, the current special page was called Special:NewLexemeAlpha, and Special:NewLexeme was a separate (older) implementation of similar functionality, which was eventually replaced with the new implementation.
+You might come across the NewLexemeAlpha name in git logs or similar.

 ## Running tests